 At a glance Hakim is a quiet, humble, respectful, industrious, and endlessly resourceful.
 For years Hakim has been growing and managing our small yet diverse community of animals which include pigs, rabbits, chickens, ducks, geese, turkeys, pigs, and goats.
 This young man is responsible for every aspect of caring for these animals, and he does it with complete love and without being asked or reminded.
 He is self-taught, disciplined, focused, creative, and professional.
 First and foremost his quest is to become a veterinarian doctor, which happens to be a great and promising career in Uganda.

-He studied until secondary four but in 2016 he decided to stop school and start focusing in the work at Malayaka House.
-He is in charge of all the farm projects, and helps running the house.
+He studied until Secondary four but in 2016 he decided to stop school and start focusing in the work at Malayaka House.
+He was for years in charge of all the farm projects, and helps running the house.

-He is a big brother for all the rest of his younger brother at the house.
-He is a role model for them, and also responsible of teaching them.
-He adores Robert and loves spending time with him.
+He was a big brother for all the rest of his younger brother at the house.
+He was a role model for them, and also responsible of teaching them.

 He is gentle, kind with the aunties and the rest of the kids and older girls in the house, and loves to be around volunteers, learning from them whatever they can teach him.